blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/Caldera.md

 ---

-## Start the server
+## Start 1: Start the Server

+Start by opening a terminal:

-On the first boot, use `--build` to build the web UI and plugin assets
+On the first boot, use `--build` to build the web UI and plugin assets.

 ```bash
 cd ~/ADCD/caldera/